 3. I don’t see the site I’d like to volunteer with listed, what do I do?

-We would love to have them register and participate in Park Day 2022!
-Please encourage the site to register online at Battlefields.org/parkday, or contact Connor Townsend (410-610-9226 / email@example.com) for more information.
+We would love to have them register and participate in Park Day 2023!
+Please encourage the site to register online when registration opens in December 2022 at Battlefields.org/parkday, or contact Connor Townsend (410-610-9226 / firstname.lastname@example.org) for more information.